kohler/hotcrp/README.md

     Note that the first argument to Alias should NOT end in a slash.
 The "AllowOverride all" directive is required.

+    All files under HOTCRPROOT (here, "/testconf") should be served by HotCRP.
+This normally happens automatically.
+However, if HOTCRPROOT is `/`, you may need to turn off your server’s default handlers for subdirectories such as `/doc`.

 4. Update the systemwide setting for PHP’s `session.gc_maxlifetime` configuration variable.
 This provides an upper bound on HotCRP session